Nurses strike: Labour Court intervenes in bid to avert stoppage

 IAEM president Dr Emily O’Conor said the association believed normal nursing staff levels were required to be able to deal safely with patients attending, particularly as alternative services such as local injury units would be closed as a result of the industrial action.

-In a letter to the HSE and the Irish Nurses and Midwives Organisation (INMO) Dr O’Conor said: “As an absolute minimum therefore we are of the view that the staffing configuration that would apply on Christmas Day should be what is provided to the country’s emergency departments during the period of industrial action.
+In a letter to the HSE and the INMO, Dr O’Conor said: “As an absolute minimum therefore we are of the view that the staffing configuration that would apply on Christmas Day should be what is provided to the country’s emergency departments during the period of industrial action.

 “Unfortunately, anything less than this will [have] significantly risk adverse impacts for patients and genuine harm could occur.
 We appreciate that neither of these eventualities is in the interest of the parties involved.”